How does Georgia state income tax and unemployment insurance work in 2026?

 What a Georgia hire through Teamed looks like, day to day:

-Behind the platform sits a named country specialist for the United States, an in-house payroll lead who knows the lookback threshold and the SUTA cap forecast by heart, and a named legal specialist for compliance questions.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise, an in-house payroll lead who knows the lookback threshold and the SUTA cap forecast by heart, and an employment-law specialist for compliance questions.
 When something looks off on a payslip, you message the same person.
 No support tickets.
-No chatbot triage.
+You reach an actual person, not a chatbot or a pooled queue.

 Contractor onboarding, EOR payroll, and entity graduation all live on one platform.
 A Georgia contractor who converts to W-2 keeps their record.
-That same employee can graduate from EOR to your own Delaware C-corp without changing systems.
+That same employee can graduate to your own Delaware C-corp when the model no longer fits, without changing systems.
 One timeline.
 One platform.

 When EOR is the right call (and when it isn’t)

 Once you have six or more Georgia employees and predictable hiring ahead, the maths of running your own US entity starts to win.
+Learn more about how Employer of Record works before you reach that threshold.
 Georgia is light on registration: no city payroll tax, two state-level filings.
 Teamed’s Crossover Calculator tells you the month EOR stops being right.
 The conversation is built into the relationship.

 Georgia is one of the easier states we onboard into right now.
 The flat rate dropped to 4.99 percent in May, the SUTA wage base is fixed at $9,500, and there is no city layer to register for.
 The discipline points are the 14-allowance review filing on the G-4, the lookback threshold that fixes your G-7 cadence for the year, and updating the offer-letter take-home model whenever the HB 463 trigger fires the next annual cut.
 We capture all three in onboarding so they never come up on a quarter close.